kant/LiviaNET/README.md

 ### Other implementations:
 - * A version of the network in Keras has been implemented in: "joseabernal/iSEG2017"(https://github.com/joseabernal/iSeg2017-nic_vicorob)
-- * Another Keras version of this network can be found in : "Deep Gray Matter (DGM) Segmentation using 3D Convolutional Neural Network: application to QSM"(https://github.com/zl376/segDGM_CNN)
+- * Another Keras version of this network can be found in: "Deep Gray Matter (DGM) Segmentation using 3D Convolutional Neural Network: application to QSM"(https://github.com/zl376/segDGM_CNN)